Australian Rowing Championships: Interstate Regatta

 The Interstate Regatta is held at the conclusion of the National Regatta and currently includes the following races for state representative crews:

-The King's Cup - interstate men's (coxed) eight
+The King's Cup - Interstate Men's Eight

 Australia's blue-ribbon annual rowing race for men.
-Contested by state representative senior heavyweight men's coxed eights.
+Contested by state representative senior heavyweight men's eights.

-President's Cup - interstate men's single scull
+The President's Cup - Interstate Men's Single Scull

 An intercolonial sculling race between New South Wales and Victoria was first held in 1868 and then annually from 1895 with Queensland also racing.
 Tasmania has consistently been represented since 1903.
 South Australia and West Australia have entered scullers with some regularity but not consistently until the 1960s.

 The first President of the Australian Amateur Rowing Council, Mr E.C.
 Watchorn, donated the President's Cup in 1925 as the perpetual trophy for the annual Australian Interstate Single Sculling Championship.
 It was first competed for in 1926 and won by A A Baynes of Queensland.